 - Provided your name and any other information requested by the dispatcher.

-** It is noted that escorts are limited to a reasonable location surrounding the campus.
-You can call for an escort from any college property or to be taken to a college property.
-The department will not provide general taxi services throughout the Lehigh Valley.
+** It is noted that escorts are limited to college owned or leased properties on campus.
+You can call for an escort from any college property to any college property.
+The department can not provide general transportation services throughout the Lehigh Valley.
 Escorts may not always be performed in a vehicle.
-EMERGENCY CALLS SUPERSEDE ESCORTS; WHEN THAT OCCURS THE ESCORT WILL BE HANDLED AS SOON AS AN OFFICER IS AVAILABLE !!!
+EMERGENCY CALLS SUPERSEDE ESCORTS; WHEN THAT OCCURS THE ESCORT WILL BE HANDLED AS SOON AS AN OFFICER IS AVAILABLE.